KejPi/AbracaDABra/README.md

 Announcements from other service display a thematic placeholder. <a href="https://www.flaticon.com/authors/basic-miscellany/lineal-color" title="linear color">The artwork of placeholders are created by Smashicons - Flaticon</a>

 ## SPI application and RadioDNS
-<a href="https://www.worlddab.org/dab/data-applications/service-and-programme-information">Service and programme information</a> (SPI) is supported.
+<a href="https://www.worlddab.org/dab/data-applications/service-and-programme-information">Service and programme information</a> (SPI) application is supported.
 When SPI application is enabled in the settings and SPI is available for selected service and/or in the ensemble, application starts its decoding automatically.
 SPI from X-PAD, from secondary service and from dedicated data service is supported, it can be even decoded from more sources in parallel.
 In general, SPI application is very slow and it takes several minutes to acquire all objects.
 AbracaDABra can use internet connection to download service logos and to retrieve service information using RadioDNS if it is supported by broadcaster of the selected service.